 - Our Mission:To engage in an education that enables all of us to participate in, contribute to, and benefit from the cultural richness and economic vitality of our communities.

 - Linn-Benton Community College's mission supports the dreams of our students by providing comprehensive programs and services that are innovative and accessible.
 We are passionately committed to meeting the educational needs of individuals, businesses and our communities through learner-centered and life-changing experiences.

-- The teacher population of 234 teachers has declined by 25% over five years.
+The teacher population of 478 teachers has grown by 104% over five years.